-The Dell OpenManageTM Server Assistant application program has two modes of operation: a setup mode for configuring the PowerEdge 2400 server, creating diskettes, and viewing information and documents, and a service mode for creating diskettes and viewing information and documents.
+The Dell OpenManage Server Assistant application program has two modes of operation: a setup mode for setting up and configuring the PowerEdge 4400 system, creating diskettes, and viewing information and documents, and a service mode for creating diskettes and viewing information and documents.

-In both setup mode and service mode, the Dell OpenManage Server Assistant main page gives you the option to choose German, English, Spanish, French, or Japanese as the language for the screen text, help text, messages, and online documentation.
+In both setup mode and service mode, the Dell OpenManage Server Assistant main page gives you the option to choose one of the supported languages as the language for the screen text and online documentation.
 You can choose a language at any time from the main screen.